-(Bill Medley and the late Bobby Hatfield talk about Phil Spector, their early hits, and their reunion in my 1975 interview, originally published in Gig magazine, August 1975.
-I interviewed the duo in St. Louis.)
+(Bill Medley and the Bobby Hatfield talk about Phil Spector, their early hits, and their reunion in my 1975 interview, originally published in Gig magazine in August 1975.
+I met with the duo in St. Louis.)

 A year ago, the Righteous Brothers rehired members of their old road band and tried, unsuccessfully, to get in touch with their ex-producer, Phil Spector (who was in isolation following a car accident).
 Next, they met with Dennis Lambert and Brian Potter, owners of the Capitol-distributed Haven label and producers of such artists as the Four Tops and Dusty Springfield.

 “Lambert and Potter gave us ‘Rock and Roll Heaven,'” Bobby Hatfield said.
 “We felt it was a commercial tune and a good one for us.
 And Capitol really did a job with it; we’ve never been treated as well by any record label.
 We recorded it on a Saturday, mixed it on a Sunday; they pressed it on a Monday, had it on the air by Tuesday.”

 “Rock and Roll Heaven” climbed up the charts last summer almost as quickly as it had been created.
 Two other singles, “Give It to the People” and “Dream On,” plus an album named for the former tune, have racked up good sales since then.

 While “Dream On” offers “what you’d expect from us…a lot of valleys and mountains in the vocals,” the other recent 45s surprised longtime fans.
 Unlike every other Righteous Brothers hit, “Rock and Roll Heaven” and “Give It to the People” do not focus on romantic love; they emphasize vocal harmonies, rather than the counterpointed solos for which the duo are famous.